 Facebook Group Etiquette

-- See if there are any posted rules or guidelines.
+- Look for posted rules or guidelines.
 These will be under the group description or as a pinned post to the top of the group.

 - Before participating, take a look around and scroll.
 See what the “vibe” is before jumping in.